-StreetShot is an interactive program open to Independent young people and students of Education institutions to learn about risk factors for viral hepatitis and how they can keep themselves safe.
+StreetShot is an interactive program open to independent young people and students of education institutions to learn about risk factors for viral hepatitis and how they can keep themselves healthy.

 The StreetShot program offers:

-- Free interactive health education sessions to raise awareness of viral hepatitis effects on the liver, prevention, testing, treatment and addressing stigma
+- Free interactive health education sessions to raise awareness of viral hepatitis effects on the liver, as well as prevention, testing, treatment and addressing stigma

-- Entrants can submit any piece of art work, including photographs, illustrations, paintings, video (e.g., narrated short stories, visual, animations, playwright) or audio.
+- Entrants can submit any piece of art work, including photographs, illustrations, paintings, video (e.g., narrated short stories, visual, animations, playwright), games, music or audio

 - Individuals or groups can submit up to three images and/or video entries.